FOLLOW US

 Conflict with Lebanese Hizballah

-There remains a risk that these hostilities could escalate further, and with little warning.
-You should check Home Front Command for the latest guidance.
+There remains a risk that hostilities could reignite, and with little warning.
+Check Home Front Command for the latest guidance.
 Restrictions may be put in place at short notice.

 Conflict in Israel and the OPTs

-There is an increased risk of political tension which can cause demonstrations and clashes around anniversaries and significant events, including 7 October.
+There is an increased risk of political tension which can cause demonstrations and clashes around anniversaries and significant events.

 If you are in Israel and the OPTs

-If you are in an area affected by the fighting, follow the instructions of Israeli Home Front Command.
+If you are in Israel and the OPTs, keep up to date through local media and follow the instructions of Israeli Home Front Command.
 To find these:

-The Israeli government has declared a state of emergency across the whole country.
+The Israeli government declared a state of emergency across the whole country on 7 October and this remains in place.
 International borders (air and land) in Israel and the OPTs could close at short notice.
 Check with border officials before you travel for the latest information.
 Check the travel advice for any neighbouring country that you are planning to travel to or through.

 Before travelling within Israel or the OPTs, check the local measures in place, that roads are open and, where appropriate, that scheduled train and bus services are operating.